Touseef-Git/CODSOFT/README.md

 # CODSOFT
-A task completed given by CODSOFT Web development.
+A task completed given by CODSOFT to develop Calculator.